 There are 25 voters.

-The main activity this session is to work on various whitepapers.
+The main activity this session is to continue working on the various white papers and to discuss potential new white paper topics.

 The scope is to consider vertical application areas which may include the use of IEEE 802 technologies, for example Smart Grid.